allgamesallfree/ScreenType/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To demo the example project, clone or download the repo, and open "*ScreenType.xcworkspace*" from the "*Example*" directory.

 ## Requirements